 What Is Banano?

 A group of NANO blockchain users started Banano as a joke in 2018.
 It uses the NANO code with a few tweaks to speed up transaction speeds and block the settlement.

 This coin also does not take itself too seriously.
 It is a meme-coin with innovative methods of distributing its native token, BAN.

 It has already begun adding features to its platform.
-These include on-chain messaging, with BAN as a mode of currency, and private transactions like Bitcoin’s Lightning Network.
+These include on-chain messaging, BAN as a currency mode, and private transactions like Bitcoin’s Lightning Network.

 The project has many developers and community members working on projects to expand the project’s ecosystem.

 They have developed a mobile wallet, Kalium, which allows BAN holders to send BAN to each other with no fees, and it works instantaneously.

 Furthermore, the team minted the full supply of BAN in the Genesis account, and there was no ICO.
 Instead, they distribute BAN through faucets, airdrops, and various tip bots on social media.

 Additionally, the team fully supports BAN community projects.
 They have developed meme contests, gambling games, and a getting-started guide for beginners.